Lightnet/dhcraftrs/README.md

   * https://bevy-cheatbook.github.io/

-  Note there youtube, github, offical site examples are good start point but note that it might outdate or upate depend on the coder update it.
-Since it still in development and refine by the coders working hard to develop stable engine.
+  Note there youtube, github, offical site examples are good start point but note that it might outdate or upate depend on the writer, coder and dev update it.
+Since it still in development and refine by the dev and coders working hard to develop stable engine.

-## logics:
+## Logics:
  * resources set up assets
  * state (struct)
- * set up / start up (once run)
+ * start up (once run)
- * enter
+ * on enter ( set up )
- * on update
+ * on update ( loop | query)
- * exit (clean up)
+ * on exit ( clean up )
  * query and filter functions or struct ( loop )
  * component or struct (tag for filter for query)
- * stageless
+ * stageless ()
- * system (loop)
+ * system (loop | conditions)
  * commands (for creating entity and other things)
  * assets (loading content data)